TempoBeatDownbeat/tutorial/_sources/ch2_basics/annotation.md

 At this point it is worth a little reflection the practical aspects of the manual annotation and editing process.
 The musical excerpt is under 25s in duration yet the total time taken to complete the annotation is a little over 4 minutes (approximately a **10x** overhead).
 Concerning the number and type of edits, we find 8
-insertions: corresponding to the first two bars, 0 deletions, and 21 shifting operations (including some beats shifted more than once!) for a total of 32 beats.
+insertions: corresponding to the first two bars, 0 deletions, and 21 shifting operations (including some beats shifted more than once) for a total of 32 beat annotations.

 For brevity, the annotation corrections were made rather quickly with an emphasis on approximate perceptual accuracy as opposed to extremely precise hand-labelling.
 A more "forensic" analysis of the waveform (perhaps supported by other time-frequency representations) and additional listening back would further increase the annotation time.
-Of course, the better the real-time taps the fewer repeated listens and editing operations, but in the limit even where no edits are required, this would still requires two complete listens (once to tap, once to confirm).
+Of course, the better the real-time taps the fewer repeated listens and editing operations, but in the limit even when no edits are required, this would still requires two complete listens (once to tap, once to confirm).

 If we then begin to consider more complex musical material, e.g., with challenging